chrisnowlin/pocket_musec/docs/TEACHER_GUIDE.md

 ## Troubleshooting Common Issues

 ### "I don't see my grade level"
-- The system includes K-12 music education
+- The web interface includes all K-12 music education levels
 - If you teach combined grades, choose the primary grade level
-- Add context about multi-grade teaching
+- Use the context field to describe multi-grade teaching situations
+- Create separate lessons for different grade groups if needed

 ### "The lesson seems too generic"
-- Add more specific context about your students
+- Add specific context in the lesson creation form
+- Describe your students' needs and abilities
-- Mention your available resources and constraints
+- Mention your available resources and classroom constraints
-- Edit the lesson to add your personal touch
+- Use the editing tools to add your personal teaching style
+- Include specific examples relevant to your students

 ### "I can't find the right standard"
-- Try searching by topic instead of browsing
-- Use natural language: "teaching music notation to beginners"
+- Use the semantic search with natural language descriptions
-- The AI will match the closest standards
+- Try different search terms: "rhythm" vs "beat" vs "pulse"
+- Filter by strand and grade level to narrow options
+- Contact your curriculum coordinator for standard clarification

-### "The editor won't open"
+### "The web interface won't load"
-- Check that you have a text editor installed
+- Check your internet connection
-- Try setting the EDITOR environment variable
+- Try refreshing the page
+- Clear your browser cache and cookies
+- Try a different browser (Chrome, Firefox, Safari, Edge)
-- Contact your IT department for assistance
+- Contact your IT department for network issues

+### "My lesson didn't save properly"
+- Check for auto-save notifications
+- Look for the lesson in your session history
+- Verify you have sufficient storage quota
+- Try manually saving using the export button

 ---